 It is expected that the fellow has mastered basic and intermediate cataract surgical skills (Phacoemulsification and Manual Small Incision Cataract surgery) during their residency training.
 The Fellow will get ample opportunities to enhance his/ her existing cataract surgery skills and will be expect to participate in post graduate cataract surgical training as well.

 Fellows will participate in morning rounds and informal discussions during clinics.
 Fellows, on a monthly basis, will do cases presentations and Journal Clubs.
-Fellows are expected to initiate and complete an independent investigative clinical project and to present their results at a national meeting and publish in a peer reviewed journal.
+Fellows are expected to initiate and complete an independent investigative clinical project and to present their results at a national meeting and order ventolin in a peer reviewed journal.
 They will also participate in data collection and patient care related to ongoing clinical trials.

 The fellowship produces a well-rounded subspecialist comfortable in managing complex cases using clinical acumen and surgical versatility acquired in an innovative teaching environment.